 - Gets in the way of real conversation: Exchanging pleasantries and chatting about irrelevant stuff to avoid silence doesn’t help you understand your conversation partner – or worse.
 If all we do is fulfill societies expectation of trivia, small talk gets in the way of “proper conversation”.
 Psychologist Laurie Helgoe says introverts hate small talk because it creates a barrier between people.
 Superficial, polite discussion prevents openness, so people don’t learn about each other.

-- Privacy: Some introverts are private people (as are many extraverts), who don’t like opening up more than they need to.
+- Privacy: Many introverts are private people (as are many extraverts), who don’t like opening up more than they need to.

-- Don’t like socialising: Actually, introverts don’t have a dislike of socialising and can socialise productively.
-However, it’s not their preference; is your issue with small talk about socialising?
+- Don’t like socialising: It’s not true, introverts do not have a dislike of socialising and can socialise productively.
+However, it’s not their preference.
+Perhaps small talk is considered synonymous with socialising by some?